ibrierley/flutter_map_line_editor/README.md

   intermediateIcon: Icon(Icons.lens, size: 15, color: Colors.grey),
   callbackRefresh: () => { this.setState(() {})},
-  addClosePathMarker: false, // set to true if polygon );
+  addClosePathMarker: false, // set to true if polygon
+  addLineStartMarker: true, // set to false, to remove first marker of line
+  addLineEndMarker: true, // set to false, to remove last marker of line );
 ```